 How To Participate

-For more information about the youth Ministry or for adults interested in volunteering, contact Julie Hall.
+For more information about the Youth Ministry or for adults interested in volunteering, please contact the Parish Office.

 Middle School Youth Group

 For students in grades 6-8.
-Our Middle School Youth Group activities include fun games, food, scripture study, prayer, discussion, lock-ins, service projects, and participation in yearly Diocesan Youth Ministry events.
-We meet the first and third Friday of each month at
+Our Middle School Youth Group activities include fun games, food, scripture study, prayer, discussion, service projects, and participation in yearly Diocesan Youth Ministry events.
+We usually meet the third Sunday of each month at A meal will be served before going to Faith Formation.

 High School Youth Group

 For students in grades 9-12.
-High School Youth Group activities include games, activities, discussion on topics of the Faith, small group discussions, bi-weekly discipleship group, and participation in Diocesan and national retreats and mission trips.
-Our High School Youth Group is led by the Youth Minister in conjunction with a core leadership team of students.
-We meet Sunday evenings at twice a month opposite of Confirmation Class.
+High School Youth Group activities include games, activities, discussion on topics of the Faith, and participation in Diocesan and national retreats.
+Our High School Youth Group is led by Rev. John Giulliani, C.O.
+We usually meet at on the first and third Sunday of the month opposite of Confirmation Class.

 Vacation Bible School (VBS)